 Bowling Green State University - Main Campus is among your best bets if you're planning on studying Public Relations & Advertising.
 This is a tremendous opportunity for students who like the charms of a simple college town.

 Every additional year of college causes students to take on more debt, so BGSU's top-notch 33.7% graduation rate is definitely a plus.
 The student body at Bowling Green State University - Main Campus is highly diverse and welcomes undergraduates from over 34 U.S. states and 43 nations around the world.
 Ever wish colleges and universities were graded with a report card?
 Now they are.
 Have a look at Bowling Green State University - Main Campus' scorecard.

 It is hard to beat Ursuline College if you wish to pursue Public Relations & Advertising as a major.
 Positioned in Pepper Pike, Ohio, Ursuline College delivers a secure, suburban atmosphere for young people.

-Ursuline College does not require freshmen to live on-campus.
+Is safety on campus a concern?
+You will be happy to know that Ursuline College is known for a low crime rate.
 Don't worry if you're not from Ohio, you won't feel as if you're out of place at Ursuline College.
 Approximately 14.0% of undergraduates come from another state.
 Get a better idea of what student life at Ursuline College is like by viewing some campus videos.